ClemSau/docker-and-kubernetes-course-notes/sections/2_manipulating_containers_with_docker_client.md

 ![Docker ps](img/2_2.png)

-`docker ps --all` would list all the containers ever created on our machine
+`docker ps --all` "-a" or "--all" would list all the containers ever created on our machine

 ## Container lifecycle